 In Q4 2020, the Company successfully exported finished medical cannabis products to customers in Australia.
-Additional purchase orders have been submitted, and the Company applied for the necessary export permits.
+Additional purchase orders from customers have been received, and the Company applied for the necessary export permits, with fulfilment of the order expected to occur during the three months ended June 30, 2021 ("Q2 2021").